bitcraze/crazyflie-clients-python/docs/userguide_client.md

 ![](images/crazyflie_bootloading.png)

-To update the firmware in the Crazyflie 1.0/2.0 do the following:
+To update the firmware in the Crazyflie 2.X do the following:

 -   Make sure that the Crazyflie is disconnected from the client and powered off
 -   Go to the menu *Crazyflie-\>Bootloader*
--   For Crazyflie 2.0 hold the button for about 3 seconds when turning it on until the blue LED M2 starts to blink to get into bootloader mode.
+-   Hold the button for about 3 seconds when turning it on until the blue LED M2 starts to blink to get into bootloader mode.
 If a wrong nRF51 firmware has been flashed you might have to start from an un-powered state.
 Then hold the button and connect power.
 -   Click \"Initiate bootloader cold boot\"
--   For Crazyflie 1.0 now power it on **within 5 seconds** using the battery (not USB), the booloader should now connect
 -   Press \"Browse\" and select the binary you want to download *(e.g. cflie.bin)*. **Note:** A \*.bin file will be flashed to the STM32xxx only.
-Or select a [zip](https://wiki.bitcraze.io/doc:crazyflie:bootloader:index) file containing firmware for both nRF51 and STM32F405 for Crazyflie 2.0 as well as firmware for the STM32F103 for the Crazyflie 1.0.
+Or select a [zip](https://wiki.bitcraze.io/doc:crazyflie:bootloader:index) file containing firmware for both nRF51 and STM32F405 for Crazyflie 2.X.
 -   Press \"Program\" and wait
 -   Press \"Restart in firmware mode\"

-To check the firmware version, under the *View* menu, open up *Tabs-\>Console* tab and look at the output when connecting to the Crazyflie 1.0/2.0.
+To check the firmware version, under the *View* menu, open up *Tabs-\>Console* tab and look at the output when connecting to the Crazyflie 2.X.

 Firmware configuration
 ----------------------

-It is possible to set another channel to communicate with the Crazyflie 1.0/2.0.
+It is possible to set another channel to communicate with the Crazyflie 2.X.
 It can be wise to do this if there exist other wireless networks that can interfere, especially WiFi.
 It is also possible to permanently store the trim values for pitch and roll.